 There are so many unknowns right now, but focusing on the future and all of the “what ifs” ahead only causes more anxiety, says Candice Seti, PsyD, a clinical psychologist, certified personal trainer and nutrition coach.
 To de-stress and dial down your cortisol levels, start your day with a mindful moment.

 Mindfulness, or observing your thoughts and feelings without getting sucked into them, is a powerful skill to sharpen when you’re trying to stick with a weight-loss plan, especially when the going gets rough, says Chad Brandt, PhD, a behavior therapist at the McLean OCD Institute in Houston, Texas.
-Before you pick up your phone or turn on the TV, take 10 minutes to sit quietly, allowing your thoughts and feelings to arise and pass or learn how to practice mindfulness with a guided meditation on an app like Headspace.
+Before you pick up your phone or turn on the TV, take 10 minutes to sit quietly, allowing your thoughts and feelings to arise and pass or learn how to practice mindfulness with a guided meditation on an app like Headspace or Calm.

 FIND SMALL WAYS TO SELF-SOOTHE